T-Py-T/AntsAIBot/README.md

 # Advanced Ants AI Bot: Transitioning from Senior Development to AI Engineering

-**Bottom Line**: As a senior Python/Go developer, I applied my algorithmic problem-solving skills to develop a functional AI bot with comprehensive testing infrastructure.
+**Bottom Line**: As a senior Python/Go developer, I applied my algorithmic problem-solving skills to develop a functional AI bot with full testing infrastructure.
 While the current bot underperforms against advanced opponents, this project demonstrates my systematic approach to AI development, debugging skills, and ability to build production-ready testing frameworks - essential skills for transitioning into AI engineering.

 ## VALUE & IMPACT

 ### What I Built
-I created a **FUNCTIONAL AI BOT** with comprehensive testing infrastructure for the Ants AI Challenge.
+I created a **FUNCTIONAL AI BOT** with full testing infrastructure for the Ants AI Challenge.
 This demonstrates my ability to:

 - **Apply Algorithmic Thinking**: Use my development background to solve complex AI optimization problems
 - **Build Production-Ready Systems**: Develop clean, maintainable code with extensive testing frameworks